Reference · v1

 }

 data.client carries a minimal client subset (id, name, email, company name) so a receiver can dispatch (CRM record, fulfilment) without an extra authenticated round-trip.
-It is null if the client row was deleted between the event firing and the dispatcher loading the payload.
+The payload is snapshotted at the moment the event is emitted, so data.client is null only if the client had already been deleted when the event was emitted; a deletion that happens afterward does not affect deliveries already queued.

 Test events (type: "invoice.test") carry synthetic ids prefixed with test_ (e.g. client_id: "test_client_0001").
 A defensive receiver can detect test payloads in one check without colliding with real UUIDs.